 Put simply, the main purpose of business analysis is for the software development company to investigate your requirements in order to offer the best possible solution.
 The analysis is conducted during the early stages of a project to prevent developers from building a system which does not suit your needs.
-It is important to mention that what you want is not always what you need, business analysts are qualified to differentiate the two by focusing on the problem and not on what the solution should look like.
-A broad knowledge of technology, in general, allows them to find new ways of overcoming the struggles your company is dealing with.
+It is important to mention that what you want may not always be what you need.
+Business analysts are qualified to differentiate the two by focusing on the problem, rather than on what the solution should look like.
+Broad knowledge of technology allows them to find new ways of overcoming the struggles your company is dealing with.

 With a business analyst on board, you maximise the project success.
-They identify new opportunities and, most importantly, help you save both money and time by correctly defining what you need and turning those needs into a powerful and user-friendly solution.
+They identify new opportunities and help you save both money and time by correctly defining what you need and turning those needs into a powerful, user-friendly solution.
 The unique tasks a business analyst performs on a daily basis are:

-Preparing a project scope is necessary to ensure all of the parties are on the same page.
+Preparing a project scope is necessary to ensure all parties are on the same page.
 The process includes listing and documenting specific project goals, costs and deadlines, responsibilities for each specialist involved in the project, as well as explaining the boundaries of the project and determining how the project will be approved and then released.
-Such a document helps the vendor to stay on track and you to easily follow the progress.
+This document helps the vendor to stay on track and enables you to easily follow the progress.

 This is the most important task of a business analyst and the way it is performed determines whether the project will succeed or not.
 By trying to understand the problems your company is dealing with, as well as your business and the market in general, a business analyst is able to find a solution.
 This phase requires both logical and creative thinking, as the specialist needs to both listen to your requirements and determine whether they are actually what you truly need and if not, what is.

-Your company may have the necessary experience and business knowledge but it is not enough to determine what end-users, that is your colleagues or customers, truly need.
+Your company may have the necessary experience and business knowledge but it is not enough to determine what end-users truly need.
 There are several ways in which a business analyst discovers user needs, habits and pain points, including individual interviews, observation, usability testing, etc. These techniques enable them to eliminate the risk of overseeing things that may be crucial to your project.

 Business analysts are often perceived as a communication bridge or a link between business stakeholders and software developers.
-Translating the needs of the first group and the technical jargon of the latter improves the communication flow but it, more importantly, ensures the high quality of the system.
-You may know your business environment but programmers may often have interesting ideas which can enrich your software even more.
+Translating the needs of the first group and the technical jargon of the latter improves the communication flow, as well as ensuring the high quality of the system.
+You may know your business environment but programmers often have interesting ideas which can enrich your software even more.
 Business analysts make sure you understand each other.

 Telling you what the project should and could look like is one thing but presenting it in a visual way may often turn out to be a determining factor.
 Business analysts, often in cooperation with developers and UX designers, prepare basic mock-ups and wireframes to show you how they understand your vision.
 This way, you can provide the company with your feedback and thus be sure the product will meet your needs.